flpvsk/flpvsk.com/site-flpvsk.com/texts/hero.md

 and
 [Mindojo](#Mindojo).

-I enjoy meetups and conferences.
+I organize meetups and conferences.
 I was involved in [MoscowJS](https://moscowjs.ru), [Kaizen&nbsp;Berlin](https://www.meetup.com/Kaizen-Berlin/) and